Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 1.9769123 119 1 0.9307776 0.0212154

-This table created above contains time, number of subjects at risk, number of events, survival probability estimation and standard error estimation, thus allowing for creating a Kaplan-Meier-Plot to visualize the development of survival probability in time.
-Note that choosing error="greenwood" leads to the desired SE estimation.
+The above table contains time, number of subjects at risk, number of events, survival probability estimation and standard error estimation, thus allowing for the creation of a Kaplan-Meier-Plot to visualize the development of survival probability in time.
+Note that choosing error = "greenwood" leads to the desired SE estimation.
 One could also discretize the time into intervals to obtain life tables with consistent time steps, if desired.
-Exemplary Kaplan-Meier-Plots for the different treatment groups at the different stages are created below:
+Exemplary Kaplan-Meier-Plots for the different treatment groups at the different stages are displayed below:

-While the survival probabilities from the treatment arms develop rather similarly for the independently simulated stages, the figures demonstrate that, besides few early exceptions, the survival probabilities from the control group falls below the survival probabilities of the treatment groups almost constantly, indicating that the groups might actually (i.e. potentially statistically significant) differ.
+While the survival probabilities of the treatment arms develop rather similarly for the independently simulated stages, the figures demonstrate that the survival probabilities of the control group almost always fall below the survival probabilities of the treatment groups (apart from a few early exceptions), indicating that the groups may (i.e. potentially statistically significantly) differ.

 lm <- 7